 The genetic relationship between three buzzard species

 Jowers and his coauthors, using different genetic markers, studied the relationship between three buzzard species: Upland Buzzard (Buteo hemilasius), Common Buzzard (buteo and vulpinus) and Long-legged Buzzard (rufinus and cirtensis).
-Their study has just been published in Molecular Phylogenetics and Evolution journal.
+Their study has just been published in the journal Molecular Phylogenetics and Evolution.

 The mitochondrial (mtDNA) data showed that Upland Buzzard is clearly differentiated from the Common and Long-legged Buzzards.
 This species was considered as subspecies of Long-legged Buzzard in the past, and this study confirmed that the two are not the closest relatives to each other.